Mary Shepler, RN, BSN, MA, NEA-BC

-At EvergreenHealth, safety is everyone’s responsibility, and it is a crucial part of our culture … in fact, we call this our Community of Safety.
-And, it lives everywhere at EvergreenHealth, from the CEO’s office to every patient room.
+At EvergreenHealth, safety is everyone’s responsibility and it's a crucial part of our culture.
+We call it our Community of Safety – and it lives everywhere, from the CEO’s office to every patient room.

-As health care professionals, we are trained to be, and expected to be, experts and near-perfect in delivering safe care.
+As health care professionals, we are trained and expected to be experts and near-perfect in delivering safe care.
 Yet we also know that we are imperfect as human beings – which is why at EvergreenHealth we rely upon tools like teamwork, systems and standard processes to ensure safety.

 While perfect people are impossible, perfect systems are possible.
 The pursuit of perfection in safety is a journey, and below are some of the ways we pursue it to ensure our culture is developing absolute perfection.

 The journey to absolute safety is both urgent and ongoing.
 We’re making the journey together as a team with our patients.

 Safety is one of the ways in which we live our values - compassion, respect, excellence, collaboration and accountability.
 Together, regardless of our role in the organization or the department at EvergreenHealth, we’ll continuously reinvigorate our efforts and personal commitment to safety.

 EvergreenHealth leads the region in reducing hospital readmissions and is the only Washington hospital to avoid Medicare penalties due to readmissions for four consecutive years.

 EvergreenHealth has been recognized with the Washington State Hospital Association’s “Achieving Best Care” award for its efforts in reducing patient harm in key areas identified by the Centers for Medicare and Medicaid Services.